ChristianCornelis/Forum-Messaging-System/a4/readme.txt

 Viewing Program:
--Messages are displayed starting from the most recent unread messaage -Long messages that contain a lot of newlines will cause the viewing program to act funny and start printing past the end of a stream.
+-Messages are displayed starting from the most recent unread messaage -If the posts and or users tables do not exist
+-Long messages that contain a lot of newlines will cause the viewing program to act funny and start printing past the end of a stream.
 	-Long posts without newlines will not have this problem -This problem does not occur when viewing all streams that a user is subscribed to